 However, not all wasps are omnivores.
 While some wasps will prefer to feed on fruit and nectar, other wasps may be interested in other dead insects.

 As a rule though, most wasps as adults will prefer to feed on sugary nectars, and will only bring carrion back to their young.

-Unlike wasps who will prefer to bring chewed up meats back to their young, crickets are omnivorous scavengers.
-Generally, crickets will attack any prey that has been weakened, including the likes of other crickets.
+Unlike wasps who will prefer to bring chewed up meats back to their young, crickets are omnivorous scavengers, meaning they eat both plants and animals.
+Generally, crickets will attack any weakened prey from the worm family to even other crickets.